AIID-Trend-Analysis-Project/AIID-Trend-Analysis/README.md

 | car, vehicle, drive   | 5         | -0.15                |
 | ai, use, student      | 4         | -0.12                |
 | algorithm, use, data  | 4         | -0.27                |

+"algorithm, use, data" with an average subjectivity of -0.27 is more objective and "ai, use, student" is more subjective with a score of -0.12

 Twitter's photo cropping algorithm was revealed by researchers to favor white and women faces in photos containing multiple faces, prompting the company to stop its use on mobile platform.